akirattii/asyncloop/README.md

   suspend: true, // suspend if any error occurred.
 Defaults to false.
 }

+var params = [...]; // Array of param which is pass to each function

 // Let's use mildloop!
 mildloop({ params, fn: asyncfn, options }, (errors, results, status) => {
   console.log("status:", status);